Juan-Embid/Juan-Embid/README.md

 Currently studying Software Engineering in Complutense University of Madrid.

-I’m looking to collaborate on any Aerospace, Defence, Security or Cybersecurity sectors.
+I’m looking to collaborate on any Aerospace, Defence, Security or Cybersecurity project.

 Fun fact: Visited two supercomputer centers, a nuclear fusion reactor and seen Cherenkov radiation